 When reading soft-sectored drives, it is difficult to predict when Read Gate will be asserted.
 Data patterns can appear as preamble and the PLL will lock to these patterns.
 The controller is able to determine that the field is not a preamble by the address mark signal not being asserted because no missing clock violation was detected and deasserts Read Gate.
 However, Read Gate might be asserted over a write splice, which may result in the Data Separator failing to lock properly.
-It is usually up to the data separator design to ensure proper lock.
+It is usually up to the data separator failing to ensure proper lock.
 The DDC does not implement a read gate on/off cycling algorithm.
-If the data separator should incorporate this algorithm.
+If the data separator can be thrown out of lock, the data separator should incorporate this algorithm.
 If not, this may lead to failure when accessing a sector in certain soft sectored drives.
 This is only a problem for drives using the conventional soft sectored format